rakus/quick_change_directory/README.md

 If only one name matches, the directory is changed immediately.
 If multiple entries matches, a list of possible target directories is displayed.
-Choose one by number and the directory is changed.
+Choose one by number and the directory is changed or enter `q` to quit.

+    ~ > qc Pro
+    1) ~/Documents/Customer/Project
+    2) ~/Documents/Customer/YoYo/Protocols
+    3) ~/Documents/private/Profile
+    #?

 Example: `qc Project/Ser`